 - When will it be safe to resume vigorous exercise?

 - Is it safe to return to school or work?

 - Is it safe to drive a car or operate power equipment?

-- Should a specialist be consulted?
-What will that cost, and will my insurance cover seeing a specialist?
+- Should I see a specialist?
+What will that cost, and will my insurance cover a visit to a specialist?
 You may need to call your insurance provider for some of these answers.

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions that come up during your appointment.
+In addition to the questions that you've prepared, don't hesitate to ask questions that come up during your appointment.

 What to expect from your doctor

-You or your child should be prepared to answer the following questions about the injury and related signs and symptoms:
+You or your child should be prepared to answer the following questions about the injury and related symptoms: